 "Guess that means it's up to you, sport.
 Bring whatever other cleaning shit you have and I'll deal with the biohazard over here, okay?"
 Dave jerked his thumb in the direction of the mess Bridgette had made on the floor near the toilet.

-He considering telling the guy off for ordering him around in his own home—not to mention calling him sport—but at this point he was too exhausted and overwhelmed to bother.
+He considered telling the guy off for ordering him around in his own home—not to mention calling him sport—but at this point he was too exhausted and overwhelmed to bother.
 Guiltily grateful that Dave had offered to deal with this round of puke, he hurried out of the bathroom.

 Ben cleared his throat.